 Create Your Own Museum Adventure

 Prepare for your visit together by designing your own customized museum tour using JourneyMaker, our family interactive.
-Create your guide on your home computer or visit the Family Room in the Ryan Learning Center to make one at the museum.
+Create your guide on your home computer or visit the temporary family space in the Ryan Learning Center to make one at the museum.

 Keep It Short